-Drake Admits He ‘Loves’ Rihanna In Birthday Shout Out After JLo Split [Video]
+Drake Admits He ‘Loves’ Rihanna In Birthday Shout-Out After JLo Split [Video]

-Drake gave ex-girlfriend Rihanna a sweet shout out for her 29th birthday following his recent breakup with Jennifer Lopez, admitting that he still “loves” her during a concert in Dublin, Ireland.
+Drake gave ex-girlfriend Rihanna a sweet shout-out for her 29th birthday following his recent breakup with Jennifer Lopez, admitting that he still “loves” her during a concert in Dublin, Ireland.

-Fans attending Drake’s February 20 concert in Dublin were treated to the rapper giving Rihanna a very special birthday shout out during the most recent stop on his “Boy Meets World Tour,” which concert goers captured on video.
+Fans attending Drake’s February 20 concert in Dublin were treated to the rapper giving Rihanna a very special birthday shout-out during the most recent stop on his “Boy Meets World Tour,” which concertgoers captured on video.

-One video captured by Twitter user @aymangolassi and uploaded to Twitter showed Drake tell the crowd that he still “loves” Rihanna, despite their split last year, before adding that he has a whole lot of “respect” for his ex-girlfriend following his split with Lopez.
+One video captured by Twitter user @aymangolassi and uploaded to Twitter showed Drake telling the crowd that he still “loves” Rihanna, despite their split last year, before adding that he has a whole lot of “respect” for his ex-girlfriend following his split with Lopez.

-“It’s somebody’s birthday today, somebody I have a lot of love for and a lot of respect for,” Drake said, briefly pausing the show to give Rihanna a very special shout out on her big day.
+“It’s somebody’s birthday today, somebody I have a lot of love for and a lot of respect for,” Drake said, briefly pausing the show to give Rihanna a very special shout-out on her big day.
 “So, instead of singing ‘Happy Birthday,’ though, we’re just going to do this in Dublin.”

 of note from tonight, drake did all his songs with rihanna and shouted her birthday out@TMZ see me fam pic.twitter.com/1o5bXwbFIa